Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Dear [Hiring Manager’s Name]

-I am writing this letter to announce my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-As an expert and experienced person in your field I am convinced that I would make the ideal choice for this position.
+I am writing to let you know of my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+Being highly skilled and experienced [Your profession] I believe that I’d make a perfect fit for this position.

-Thank you for taking a look at my application.
-I look forward to having a conversation with you.
+Thank you for considering my application.
+I am looking forward to receiving your feedback.

 Sincerely,